aletheon/eleutherios-flutter/README.md

 Or a family bakery deciding to franchise their business to service more customers.

-Eleutherios breaks this one-to-one or one-to-many type of pattern and introduces a many-to-many pattern instead.
+Eleutherios breaks this pattern of one-to-one or one-to-many type of relationship and introduces a many-to-many type of pattern instead.

-Eleutherios provides tools to enable people businesses to:
+Eleutherios provides tools that enable people or businesses to:

 - Create policies together
 - Create rules for policies